tock/tock-www/_posts/2016-08-10-dynamic-loading.md

 loaded into RAM.
 However, Tock executes applications directly from flash where it is not practical to rewrite pointer dynamically.

-A patch[^8] to add a base-register PIC strategy was sent to LLVM a few years ago, but it was never merged.
+A patch[^8] to add a base-register PIC strategy was sent to LLVM a while back but it was never merged.
 Ironically, this means that, for now, to write user-land processes in Rust for Tock, an operating system written in Rust.